Hildene was built by presidential son, Robert Lincoln in 1905 as his ancestral home.

 A catered lunch and/or Garden PowerPoint Presentation and Q & A with Hildene’s Horticulturist are popular add-ons for groups.
 The Hildene experience also includes the Lincolns’ home, President Lincoln’s hat, exhibits, goat dairy, cheese-making facility, 1903 Pullman Palace car, Welcome Center and The Museum Store.

 Group Policy and Rates:

-Guided tours by reservation only, based on availability. $15.00 per person, escort and driver complimentary.
-Ample parking.
-Allow 4 hours for your all-inclusive visit.
+Groups of 20 or more.
+Guided tours by reservation only, based on availability. $16.00 per person, escort and driver complimentary.
+Behind the Scenes Archives Tours and other Add-ons add $6.00 per person.
+Garden Presentation and Q &A with Hildene Horticulturist add $6.00 per person.
+Catered lunches available by reservation.
+Allow 4 hours for your visit.